In various communities (including the EA and rationalist communities), it’s common to make use of explicit, numerical probabilities.

 Informal thinking isn’t always this linear.
 If the informal thinking considers an opportunity from multiple perspectives, draws on intuitions, etc., the risk of [overestimating the cost-effectiveness of the optimal-looking program] may be reduced.

-So ultimately, I think that the problem Smith raises is significant, but I’m quite unsure if it’s a downside of using EPs in particular.
+So ultimately, I think that the problem Smith raises is significant, but I’m quite unsure if it’s a downside of using EPs instead of alternative approaches.

 Anchoring or focalism is a cognitive bias where an individual depends too heavily on an initial piece of information offered (considered to be the "anchor") when making decisions.
 (Wikipedia)